Hollywood Brats: Aftermath

 After the Hollywood Brats, Brady performed with Wreckless Eric.
 Steel briefly joined London SS before becoming a member of The Boys.

 Matheson released a solo album, Monterey Shoes, in 1979.
 He later moved to Canada, where he released the album Night of the Bastard Moon, recorded in Oslo, Norway, in 1994, and garnered a Juno Award nomination for Best New Solo Artist at the Juno Awards of 1995.
 In 2015, he published a memoir of the band, Sick On You: The Disastrous Story of Britain’s Great Lost Punk Band, named after one of the Hollywood Brats' songs.

+Matheson died from leukemia on 31 May 2025, aged 73.